olivertan1999/Fraudulent-Transaction-Identification/README.md

 vzdg2z09t7zp v0xyil5t 2020:04:29:18:03:00 3489<br/>
 n6lcvjyrhvwt 3tu2iywy 2020:04:29:23:07:00 4592<br/>

-The input starts with a list of credit card records sorted by 'card ID'.
-There are at least 1 and at most 100 cards.
-Each credit card occupies one line with three fields separated by a single space: unique card ID (8 alphanumeric characters; no uppercase letters), daily limit (the total amount that can be spent in a day; a positive integer), and transaction limit (the amount that can be spent in a transaction; a positive integer).
+The input starts with a list of credit card records sorted by `card ID`.
+There are **at least 1 and at most 100 cards**.
+Each credit card occupies one line with three fields separated by a single space: `unique card ID` (8 alphanumeric characters; no uppercase letters), `daily limit` (the total amount that can be spent in a day; a positive integer), and `transaction limit` (the amount that can be spent in a transaction; a positive integer).
 The transaction limit does not exceed the daily limit.

 The line “%%%%%%%%%%” indicates the end of credit card records and the start of transactions.